flenniken/collections/readme.md

 ## Login-flow Script

-You use login-flow script to manually step through and debug the website login process and decode tokens.
+You use login-flow script to manually step through and debug and test the website login process and decode tokens.

 ~~~
 # docker container